fight2escape/Accepted/README.md

 # Accepted
-some problems been solved in some oj.
+some problems been solved in some oj .